4paradigm/OpenMLDB/README.md

 ./src/simple_engine_demo
 ```

-`simple_engine_demo` is a memory table SQL engine implemented on HybridSE。For more information see [How to create a simple SQL engine](https://github.com/4paradigm/HybridSQL-docs/blob/feat/simple_engine_demo_doc/hybridse/usage/simple_engine_demo.md)
+`simple_engine_demo` is a in-memory SQL engine implemented on HybridSE。For more information see [How to create a simple SQL engine](https://github.com/4paradigm/HybridSQL-docs/blob/feat/simple_engine_demo_doc/hybridse/usage/simple_engine_demo.md)

 ## Run ToyDB